AkshitAggarwal/RedditFlairDetector/README.md

 2. URL
 3. Grouped Features: Title + URL

+***Best Model:*** **53.33%** Accuracy using Linear SVM taking Title + URL as feature.

+*Observation :* This accuracy can be improved if more data such as Body of post and Top comments are also combined to train for classification.

 # Objective 2 (Pending)

 Deploying ML model with maximum accuracy in form a Web-App using Heroku.